BoardiesITSolutions/cpp-datadogstatsd/README.md

 link against.
 At this time, there should be any dependencies required in order to build and run the library, although this will likely change in the future (check what's next for more info).
-If you build successfully you should get /libDataDogStats.so.x.x.x.x (x.x.x.x being the version number)
+If you build successfully you should get libDataDogStats.so.x.x.x.x (x.x.x.x being the version number)

 How you link to the library is up to you, but for our installation we did the following: